 Contrary to popular belief, you don’t have just a single credit score that everyone references.
 There are actually more than 1,000 different types of credit scores available, and they use different calculation methods and information sources and are based on different ranges (i.e. they’re out of different maximum numbers).

-Payment history is the most important component of the FICO model, accounting for 35% of your overall score.
+Payment history is the most important component of any credit score, accounting for up to 40% of your overall rating.
 It is based on the records the major credit bureaus – Experian, Equifax, and TransUnion – keep, which indicate the following:

 - The number of loan and credit accounts that you have always paid on time.

 - The number of accounts for which you are currently at least 30 days behind on payment.

 - Whether or not you have gone bankrupt, been ordered by a court to pay amounts owed, had past due accounts sent to collections, or have fallen at least 30 days behind on a loan or line of credit.
 The recency of these items will also factor in.

 - How many days past due you are on delinquent accounts.